tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Nov 22 2007

-Emilio Witting (a 38-year-old White middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Emilio Witting (a 38-year-old white middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Emilio Witting had never preached his views to theists before, and freaked out.
 Emilio Witting slowly breathed in and out to calm his nerves.
 As Emilio Witting entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Emilio Witting used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Emilio Witting argued that Alice was a personal, physical being that humans can relate to and communicate with.